Differential and Integral Calculus

 We must make a one litre measure, which is shaped as a right circular cylinder without a lid.
 The problem is to find the best size of the bottom and the height so that we need the least possible amount of material to make the measure.

-Let be the radius and the height of the cylinder.
-The volume of the cylinder is dm and we can write from which we get
+the height of the cylinder.
+The volume of the cylinder is

 The amount of material needed is the surface area